hull-ships/hull-processor/assets/readme.md

 ![Screenshot](screen.png)

 ## Left Column
-A sample user with all his/her properties, segments, account, account, latest events and changes since last recompute.
+A sample user with all his/her properties, segments, account, latest events and changes since last recompute.
 You can search for a specific user.

 ---